What is the Extreme Heat Resilience Alliance?

-EHRA works with governments through its Global Champions for Heat Action (GCHA) platform, formerly known as City Champions for Heat Action (CCHA), which contains two tracks for engaging mayors and other decision-makers: Core Partners and Champion Cities.
+EHRA works with governments through its City Champions for Heat Action (CCHA) platform, which engages mayors and other decision-makers.

 This group of 3-5 cities and counties works closely with EHRA to reduce the heat risk and impacts that their residents face.
 Core partners including Miami-Dade County (USA), Athens (Greece), and Freetown (Sierra Leone), receive extended technical assistance from EHRA and connection to a network of global cities working to address heat risks.
 Each appointed a Chief Heat Officer, a government official focused on the threat extreme heat poses to residents of urban areas.

 This group of cities commits to highlighting the risks of heat to their residents—and potential solutions—during their summers.
 They use communications materials produced by Arsht-Rock as part of the ongoing #HeatSeason campaign, implement Heat Wave Naming and Categorizing initiatives, and amplify the message that the threat of heat must be addressed around the globe.

 Educate decision-makers linked to vulnerable communities about the risks and impacts of extreme heat and how to reduce them.